arjundhav/Onlinesales.ai--Assesments/README.md

 # Onlinesales.ai--Assesments
-Repository contains the tasks I was assigned by OnlineSales.ai during recruitment.
+Repository contains the tasks I was assigned by OnlineSales.ai for assesment of my technical skills.